-The Organization maintains a letter of credit at a local financial institution.
-The total amount available to borrow is \$75,000 with an interest rate fixed at 1.25%.
+The Organization maintained a letter of credit at a local financial institution.
+The total amount available to borrow was \$75,000 with an interest rate fixed at 1.25%.
 This letter of credit was required as an element of on-going construction activities.
+Subsequent to year end in February 2024, the Organization cancelled the letter of credit and issued a performance bond in replacement.